damplus/back-end-intro-to-js/part-one/tutorial.md

+The following tutorial will guide you through the process of using ES6/ES2015 via Babel.
+This is part of the (whatever this series is called) series which can be found [here](http://www.damplus.com).
 The first thing you’ll need to do for any modern JavaScript application is create a *package.json* file in the top level of your project.
 This fulfils a similar purpose to a POM file, gradle.properties file, requirements.txt, etc.  You can either create one by hand or get npm to do this for you by running `npm init`.
 For now I would suggest doing it by hand as you won’t need a lot of the fields `npm init` creates.

 ```javascript
 {